bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     \\
     Otherwise, add this ingredient.

+In the following example there is no follow-on child paragraphs.

     2) Step 2, bring it to a boil, and taste it see if additional salt is needed.

-[ The body block. ]
+[ The BODY block. ]
 This block represents a normal paragraph.
+For some translations the first line of this paragraph is likely to have some visible indentation except for the situation where this line is the first line after a sectional heading.

-# Phrases
+# Literals

-Phrases are inline text with marks.
-The result of a phrase is either a style change, or a complete makeover depending on the type of the markup.
-For instance, a pair of double-backquote are to turn a piece of text into math.
+Literals are text marked with some punctuations.
+For instance, a pair of double-backquote are to turn a piece of text into math literal.

     The theorem is: ``a^2 + b^2 = c^2``.

-A pair of single-backquote is to mark a piece of text as verbatim.
+A pair of single-backquote is to mark a piece of text as verbatim literal.

     The key combination is: `CTRL-K`.

-A pair of double-asterisk is to mark a piece of text that is strong in emphasis.
-Note that for this phrase no spaces are allowed inside.

-    The **text** is marked as strong.

-A pair of single-asterisk is to mark a piece of text that is italic in emphasis.
+A pair of quotation marks is to mark a piece of text as quotation literal.
+The output varies based on the target translation.
+For LATEX the \textquote command from "csquotes" package is used.
+For CONTEX the \quotation command is used.
-Note that for this phrase no spaces are allowed inside.

-    The *text* is emphasized

-The single-quotation is to mark a piece of text that is quoted.
+For HTML the Q-tagname is used.

     He sayd "good morning" to me.

-A pair of double-braces allows for one or more words of text to be marked as emphasized tet.
+A pair of double-braces is to mark a piece of text as emphasis literal.

     The saying goes like this: {{a fox jumps over a lazy dog.}}

+A pair of double-asterisk is to mark a piece of text as strong literal.
+Note that spaces are not allowed inside this literal.

+    The **text** is shown in more weight than normal.

+A pair of single-asterisk is to mark a piece of text as slanted literal.
+Note that spaces are not allowed inside this literal.

+    The *text* is shown in slanted comparing to normal.

+Note that strong and slanted literal can appear inside quotation literal and emphasis literal.

+# Entity phrases

-A text can also appear inside a form such as `&key{...}`.
-These phrases are called entity phrases.
+A text can also appear inside a form such as `&key{...}`, to become a entity phrase.
 Following are recognized entity phrases.

 - em
 - b